 At least one elective course on the ancient world broadly defined.
-Usually this course will be offered in Ancient Western Asian Studies, Anthropology, Archaeology, Classics, Comparative Literature, East Asian Studies, Egyptology, History, History of Art and Architecture, Judaic Studies, Philosophy, or Religious Studies.
+Usually this course will be offered in Assryriology, Anthropology, Archaeology, Classics, Comparative Literature, East Asian Studies, Egyptology, History, History of Art and Architecture, Judaic Studies, Philosophy, or Religious Studies.
 The elective course must be approved by the undergraduate concentration advisor.

 The undergraduate concentration in Egyptology requires a total of at least ten courses.
 Six of these must be taken by all concentrators (*), but the remaining four can be chosen from a fairly broad range of courses, to suit individual interests.

-AWAS 0800 Introduction to the Ancient Near East or ARCH 1600 Archaeologies of the Near East
+ASYR 0800 Introduction to the Ancient Near East - or - ARCH 1600 Archaeologies of the Near East

 Any course germane to ancient Egypt or the ancient Near East or Mediterranean world.

 Alternative and elective courses must be approved by the undergraduate concentration advisor.
-Such courses will normally be offered by Egyptology and Ancient Western Asian Studies, the Joukowsky Institute for Archaeology and the Ancient World, Religious Studies, Classics, Judaic Studies, Anthropology, History of Art and Architecture, History, or Philosophy.
-Concentrators are welcome to take most courses offered by Egyptology and Ancient Western Asian Studies (EGYT and AWAS), Archaeology (ARCH), or related departments, though some may require the instructor’s approval.
+Such courses will normally be offered by Egyptology and Assyriology, the Joukowsky Institute for Archaeology and the Ancient World, Religious Studies, Classics, Judaic Studies, Anthropology, History of Art and Architecture, History, or Philosophy.
+Concentrators are welcome to take most courses offered by Egyptology and Assyriology (EGYT and ASYR), Archaeology (ARCH), or related departments, though some may require the instructor’s approval.
 Concentrators should consult with the concentration advisor to discuss the courses most suitable to their interests.